Eric Swalwell: 2016

 Swalwell was challenged by Republican Danny Reid Turner of Livermore.
 He defeated Turner in the November general election, 73.8% to 26.2%.
 He was sworn into his third term on January 3, 2017.

 2018

 Swalwell was challenged by Republican Rudy Peters of Livermore.
 He defeated Peters in the November general election, 73.0% to 27.0%.
 He was sworn into his fourth term on January 3, 2019.

 2020

 Swalwell won the 2020 election against Republican challenger Alison Hayden, 70.9% to 29.1%.

 2022

-In early 2022, Swalwell was redistricted to CA-14.
+In early 2022, Swalwell was redistricted to California's 14th congressional district.
 He went up against and defeated Republican Alison Hayden, 69.3% to 30.7%.
-He was sworn into his sixth term on January 3rd, 2023.
+He was sworn into his sixth term on January 3, 2023.

 2024

 Swalwell was challenged by Republican Vin Kruttiventi.
 He defeated Kruttiventi in the November general election, 67.8% to 32.2%.
-He was sworn into his seventh term on January 3, 2025.
+He was sworn into his seventh and final term on January 3, 2025.